Enselic/sequencediagram.io/README.md

 https://sequencediagram.io
 ==========================

 Pleasurably create simple and sharable sequence diagrams directly in the browser.
-Also works offline.

 Why this project exists